Introduction to Kubernetes Operators

 - Operators should leverage built-in Kubernetes primitives like Replica sets and Services when possible to leverage well-understood and well-tested code.

-- Operators should be backward compatible and always understand previous versions of resources which you have already created.
+- Operators should be backward compatible and always understand previous versions of resources that you have already created.

 - Design your operator in such a way that application instances continue to run unaffected and effectively if the Operator is stopped or removed.

-- A common source of operational bugs and security issues is not upgrading the software and operators help you to work on this more confidently, as they give you the ability to declare the desired version and coordinated applications upgrades based on the desired version.
+- A common source of operational bugs and security issues is not upgrading the software, and operators help you work on this more confidently.
+They give you the ability to declare the desired version and coordinate applications upgrades based on the desired version.
 So, make sure that you are applying this feature while building your own operators.

 - Test your Operators against a “Chaos Monkey” test suite that simulates potential failures of Pods, configuration, and networking.

 This has been a guide to Kubernetes Operator.
-Here we have discussed the basic concepts and different type of Kubernetes operators in detail.
+Here we have discussed the concepts and different types of Kubernetes operators in detail.
 You can also go through our other suggested articles to learn more –